DoSomething/chompy/docs/README.md

 # Chompy

-Chompy imports users and activity into the DoSomething API from third-party source data, which is ingested via API request or a staffer manually uploading a CSV.
+Chompy imports DoSomething users and activity from third-party source data, which is ingested via API request or a staff member manually uploading a CSV.

 ## API